-A current employee who is selected to fill a posted position must demonstrate a satisfactory level of performance within the first forty-five (45) school days.
+A current employee who is selected to fill a posted position must demonstrate a satisfactory level of performance within the first thirty (30) workdays.
 If the employee is unable to demonstrate satisfactory performance based on a written performance evaluation, or if the employee informs the District that he or she wishes to return to the formerly held position, the District will consult with the Union with the goal to reassign the employee to a position equal to that previously held within the bargaining unit without prejudice.